March 28 – April 7, 2020 and

 mingled with 500 year old trullis, hobbit-like houses existing only here.

-A friendly people with perpetual smiling faces
+A friendly people with smiling faces

 because they know they live in one of the most beautiful regions in all of Italy.